 My ministry involved pastoring the church in this town as well as evangelizing from house to house and traveling to surrounding villages to preach the Gospel.
 Almost every evening I visited families’ homes where I was able to teach the Scriptures, not only with the members of our church but also with their unbelieving family members.

 Recently, my family and I moved back to Paita where I am now planting a church in a new community in the city.
-I ask your prayers for my family and for the ministry the Lord has given me, in order that we would be able to continue carrying forth the message of Christ with faithfulness.
+I ask your prayers for my family and for the ministry the Lord has given me, that we would be able to continue carrying forth the message of Christ with faithfulness.